quicwg/datagram/draft-ietf-quic-datagram.md

 Some applications, particularly those that need to transmit real-time data, prefer to transmit data unreliably.
-In the past, these applications have built directly upon UDP {{?RFC0768}} as a transport, and often add security with DTLS {{?RFC6347}}.
+In the past, these applications have built directly upon UDP {{?RFC0768}} as a transport, and have often added security with DTLS {{?RFC6347}}.
 Extending QUIC to support transmitting unreliable application data provides another option for secure datagrams, with the added benefit of sharing the cryptographic and authentication context used for reliable streams.